JorelAli/CommandAPI/docssrc/src/tooltips.md

 ### Example - An emotes command with string suggestion tooltips

 Say we want to create a simple command to provide ingame emotes between players.
 For example, if you did `/emote wave Bob`, you'll "wave" to the player _Bob_.
-For this example, we'll use the following command structure:
+For this example, we'll use the following command syntax:

 ```
 /emote <emote> <target>